 Beautiful!
 A quick question: I notice that the brass knobs on the (non-pantry) cabinet doors are installed in line with the inset panel.
 I’d love to know the thinking behind this placement (as opposed to where knobs are often installed, in the upper/lower corner).
 I’m looking to add knobs to my kitchen cabinets, and it would be helpful to know how a designer looks at / thinks about placement.
 Thanks!

-You can download all 22 of Art Deco Kitchen image to your computer by right clicking photo and then save image as.
-Do not forget to share if you love with this wallpaper.
+You can download all 22 of Art Deco Kitchen picture to your computer by right clicking photo and then save image as.
+Do not forget to click share if you love with this image.

 Gallery of: Art Deco Kitchen